forestdb/forestdb.org/models/bayesian-data-analysis.md

 Here I have included a commented `true` condition to make it easy for you to explore this model.

-**A. Warmup: What does the prior for luminance look like?
-How does the prior change when we condition on the observed luminance.**
+**A. Warmup: What does the prior for reflectance look like?
+How does the prior change when we condition on the observed luminance?
+What happens when you condition on the observed shadow as well?**

 Just as a reminder, the illusion is observed in the model when we condition on this statement about illumination  `(condition (= illumination (gaussian 0.5  0.1)))`, which is a stand-in for the effect of the shadow from the cylinder on the scene.